parleycl/sails-hook-multitenant/README.md

         // Call all the clients in the tenant (In this example only one
         // register)
         const clients = await Client.find(datasource);
-        // A normal call to "multitenant" database with the same table
+        // A normal call to 'multitenant' database with the same table
         // But this table is empty
         const test = await Client.find();
         return res.ok({